-Apache Ant: Generating a build file
+Apache ANT: Generating ANT build file

-This build.xml file defines the scope and requirements of the scheduling task, including what tests should be run, the test environment to be used, the report recipients and other details.
+This build.xml file defines the scope and requirements of the scheduling task, including what tests should be run, the test environment to be used, the report recipients, and other details.

 You can generate a build.xml file automatically using Provar’s Run Under ANT option.

-Run Under ANT
+Run Under ANT in Provar

 Start by opening Provar.
-If Provar is already running, and has not been restarted since you updated your Environment Variables, please close it and restart now.
+If Provar is already running and has not been restarted since you updated your Environment Variables, please close and restart it now.

 In the Navigator view, locate the test case or test folder you wish to schedule.